tcheukueppoo/maat/docs/gc.md

 in nursery-1 and even if it's not the case, an old object is considered live until we do a major collection because after the migration, at anytime, this old object can become dead.
-Therefore, whenever an object in nursery 2 linked to any object in nursery-1 is migrated to the old generation, its touched is change to "touched2" and and it's then added to the special list of touched objects so that objects directly/indirectly linked to this old object are conserved until they are migrated to the old generation awaiting a major collection.
+Therefore, whenever an object in nursery 2 linked to any object in nursery-1 is migrated to the old generation, its touched value is changed to "touched2" and it's then added to the special list of touched objects so that objects directly/indirectly linked to this old object are conserved until they are migrated to the old generation awaiting a major collection.
 When this object is migrated to the old generation, objects it was linked to in nursery-1 are migration to nursery-2 and in the next GC cycle they're finally migrated to the old generation.

+In simple terms, the nursery-2 object migrated to the old generation is added to the list of touched objects because its still have links to object in nursery-1 which may be collected when they would be in nursery-2.

 ```
-// Rough algorithm demonstrating how objects in nursery-2 are swept.
+// Rough pseudo-code demonstrating how objects in nursery-2 are swept.
-let k    = objects_in_nursery2(Maa);
+let k    = objects_in_nursery2(maa);
 let iter = k;

 while iter != nil {